sarl/sarl/docs/io.sarl.docs.markdown/src/main/documentation/tools/SyntaxHighlightning.md

 * open a command-line shell;
 * go into the folder where your have downloaded the `setup.py` script;
 * call: `python setup.py install`

+## Sublime Text Editor

+[Sublime Text Editor](https://www.sublimetext.com/) is a sophisticated text editor for code and markup.
+This editor uses the TextMate language syntax.

+The SARL style is available on [GitHub](https://raw.githubusercontent.com/sarl/sarl/master/formatting-styles/textmate/sarl.tmLanguage)

+For using the SARL style, you should:

+* copy the SARL style into the folder `$HOME/.config/sublime-text-3/Packages/User/SARL/`.

+## TextMate Editor

+[TextMate Editor](https://macromates.com/) is a sophisticated text editor for MacOS platforms.

+The SARL style is available on [GitHub](https://raw.githubusercontent.com/sarl/sarl/master/formatting-styles/textmate/sarl.tmLanguage)

 ## Vim Editor